tonyngmk/leetcode/array101/README.md

 - File: `remove_elements.py`
 - Link: https://leetcode.com/explore/learn/card/fun-with-arrays/526/deleting-items-from-an-array/3247/
 - Description: Remove element in array, pushing forward all unremoved elements to the start of array.
-- Pattern: 2 pointers, 1 reader going through the array, 1 writer to write only if element is not val.
-To call .pop() array the amount of times val has occurred thereafter.
+- Pattern: 2 pointers, 1 reader going through the array.
+Swap value for read and write pointer if read pointer is not on value x, remove all elements after write pointer.
 - Edge case: NIL
-- Time: O(2n)
+- Time: O(n), 1 pass.
-- Space: O(1)
+- Space: O(1), in place operation.
 - Difficulty: 2/10

 ### 7. Remove duplicates from Sorted Array